bbieda/pattern-searching-using-a-trie-of-all-suffixes/README.md

 - Auto-completion of typed prefixes.
 - Two search modes – by title or by author.
-- A button to toggle between search modes.
 - Real-time display of results as the user types.
 - Proper handling of authors listed in quotes, even if they contain commas in their names.